wei30172/tetris-clone/README.md

 ## React.js Based Tetris Game

 Implement a Tetris clone with JavaScript and React.js.
+Automatic deploy App from GitHub to AWS S3 using CodeBuild.\
+1.Build features using React hooks like useState, useEffect, useRef, useCallback, and custom hooks.\
-Automatic deploy App from GitHub to AWS S3 using CodeBuild.
+2.Automatic deploy App from GitHub to AWS S3 using CodeBuild.

 ## Project Screenshots
 ![react-tetris2](https://user-images.githubusercontent.com/60259324/181649813-bd2c3444-79ec-4f09-8504-902280ec7245.png)